-As of April 29, 2016.
+Adopted April 29, 2016.
+Amended November 11, 2019.

-SCHEDULE "9-A" SUMMARY OF PROHIBITIONS AGAINST INSIDER TRADING
+SCHEDULE "A" SUMMARY OF PROHIBITIONS AGAINST INSIDER TRADING

 1. Introduction

 1.1 This memorandum briefly summarizes the prohibitions against insider trading contained in the Securities Act (Ontario) (the "OSA").
 Insider trading legislation has also been enacted in most other provinces in Canada.
 Reference should be made to the full text of applicable laws.